omercankoc/swift-handbook/Collections/Arrays.md

 ```
 ["iOS", "iPadOS"]
 ```
-- Exchanges the position of Array Elements:
+- Exchanges the position of Elements in the Array:
 ```swift
 os.swapAt(1, 2)
 ```